-The Rams won back-to-back division titles for the first time since the '70s and made it to the Super Bowl.
-Despite the loss to the Patriots, one has to wonder if this is only the beginning for this team.
+The Rams won back-to-back division titles for the first time since th5 '70s and made it to the Super Bowl.
+The 13 wins are the most ever for a Los Angeles-based professional football team.

 Finished: Lost to Cleveland Browns 30-28 in NFL Championship Game

 Regular Season Record: 9-3

 Quarterback Norm Van Brocklin threw for more than 2,000 yards and 18 touchdowns as the Rams showed what was possible with a modern passing game.
 Los Angeles set the league record for average points per game at 38.8 and if the defense had not given up an average of 25.8, the 1950 squad may have been one of the greatest ever.
 In the end, the Rams lost a shootout to Cleveland on a field goal in the final minute.

 Finished: Beat Washington Redskins 15-14 in NFL Championship Game